aappddeevv/azure-functionapps-scala.g8/README.md

 [azure functionapps](https://docs.microsoft.com/en-us/azure/azure-functions/)
 allow you to call a function in response to an event.
 You can write these function in scala-jvm and scala-js.
-This project template creates two functions, one for the jvm and one for nodejs (javascript).
+This project template creates three functions, two for the jvm (fatjar and non-fatjar) and one for nodejs (javascript via scala-js).

 Reading this
 [blog](http://msdynamicscrmmeanderings.blogspot.com/2018/05/dynamics-crm-azure-functionapps-and-java.html)